1. Do you get a lot of bears in the campground?

 14. Can I book any site I want?

-There are several clusters of trapper’s tents and/ tipis that work best for groups, usually the “walk-in” sites.
-These are held for weekend booking by groups of 3 or more families.
+There are several clusters of trapper's tents and/ tipis that work best for groups, usually the "walk-in" sites.
+These are held for booking by groups of 3 or more families on the weekends.
 During the week, however, these sites can be booked by individual families.
+We allow tenters to book longer sites usually occupied by RVs; however, if we end up needing an RV site, the tenters may be moved to a tenting site.

 15. Can I run my generator during the night?